ecs-org/ecs-appliance/README.md

 "/run/appliance_failed".

-You have to remove this file using `rm /run/appliance_failed` before running the service again using `systemctl restart appliance.service`
+You have to remove this file using `rm /run/appliance_failed` before running the service again using `systemctl restart appliance`

 ## Maintenance

 All snippets expect root.

-+ activate /run/active-env.yml in current shell of appliance vm:
-    + `. /usr/local/share/appliance/env.include; ENV_YML=/run/active-env.yml userdata_to_env ecs,appliance`
-    + to also set *GIT_SOURCE defaults: `. /usr/local/share/appliance/appliance.include`

 + enter a running ecs container for most ecs commands it is not important to which